olalonde/proof-of-liabilities/README.md

 ```

 `hash` and `sum` are calculated as [described above](#hashing-internal-nodes);
-both are JSON strings.  `hash` is encoded as a hexadecimal string.
-The
+both are JSON strings.  `hash` is encoded as a 64-digit hexadecimal string
-contents of string `sum` **should** be identical to the hashed representation,
+with lowercase letters.
+The contents of string `sum` **should** be identical
-but equivalents with fewer decimal places or no fractional part that still
+to the hashed representation, but equivalents with fewer decimal places or no
-match the regex are allowed.
+fractional part that still match the regex are allowed.

 Example: